dylancreaven/projectGraphTheory/Overview.md

 The code just below the array of tests is a for loop that goes through each test in the array and **asserts** if the expected result is equal to the actual result and outputs an Assertion Error to the console if they do not match.

-##Algoritms
+## Algorithms
 The code can be boiled down to simple steps:
 1. Take in a regular expression and convert it from infix to postfix.
-This is done using the shunting algoritm from shuntin.py and is imported into regex.py.
-A regular expression already in postfix notation and is put through the shunting algoritm will come out the exact same way as it went it, it will stay in postfix notation.
+This is done using the shunting algorithm from shuntin.py and is imported into regex.py.
+A regular expression already in postfix notation and is put through the shunting algorithm will come out the exact same way as it went it, it will stay in postfix notation.
 A regular expression being converted from infix to postfix as you can see the order of the operators change

 ![inifx to postfix](/images/infix_to_postfix.png)